 Best Japanese Chef Knives (i.e. Gyuto)

 The gyuto (牛刀 in Japanese kanji) is the Japanese version of a traditional chef’s knife.
 Compared to the classic French chef’s knife, the Japanese blade usually has a less curved profile, is lighter, thinner, and sharper.
 The gyuto is a must have for any professional kitchen, as it is the chef’s most used, and most versatile knife.
 A typical gyuto blade size can from about 200mm to 250mm (approx. 8 inches to 10 inches), although it can be found much longer.
-A cheap, but decent gyuto will probably cost you around $100 or more.
+A decent gyuto will probably cost you around $100 USD.

 One of the best budget-friendly Japanese chef’s knife on the market is the Tojiro DP Gyuto.